MarioTeachesTyping/LeetBytes/README.md

 Hints and the minigame that unlocks them are currently client-only state (see `byte_frontend/components/WorkspaceContext.tsx` and `byte_frontend/components/games/`) — nothing about hint progress or minigame results is persisted or sent to the server yet.
+The Progress page works the same way: every judged submission is appended to a `localStorage` log (`byte_frontend/lib/progress.ts`) that the history table, summary, and contribution calendar all read from — there's no per-user server state yet, so progress doesn't follow you across browsers or devices.

 ### Planned